 Where the weight β is the domestic share of total currency outstanding, and 1 − β is the foreign share.
-By observing the overall behavior of currency, we know X. It is necessary to exploit various data to infer Xd or Xf , thus allowing an estimate of the shares of currency held at home and abroad.
-The seasonal method (also known as The Seasonal Variation Technique) uses relative seasonal variations in the currency circulating in the United States and Canada to infer overseas holdings of dollars.
+By observing the overall behavior of currency, we can determine X. It is necessary to exploit various data to infer Xd or Xf , thus enabling an estimate of the shares of currency held at home and abroad.
+The seasonal method, also known as the seasonal variation technique, uses relative seasonal variations in the currency circulating in the United States and Canada to infer overseas holdings of dollars.
 The share of U.S. currency abroad can be deduced by comparing the seasonality of Canadian currency in circulation to the seasonality of all U.S. currency in circulation.

-Biometric method.

-The method mimics a technique used by biologists to estimate the size of an animal population when they are able to capture only a sample of the population at any given time.
-The approach used estimates how much U.S. currency is abroad by combining information of currency shipped to and from local banks allow to obtain virtually continuous ‘‘samples’’ of currency, and statistics for the series note which contains an embedded security thread.
+The biometric method: This method mimics a technique used by biologists to estimate the size of an animal population when they can capture only a sample of the population at any given time.
+The approach used estimates how much U.S. currency is abroad by combining information about currency shipped to and from local banks to obtain virtually continuous ‘‘samples’’ of currency and statistics for the series note which contains an embedded security thread.
 Thus, for any geographic area, the total population of notes to be estimated, N, can be expressed in relation to three known numbers: M, the total number of marked notes; n, the number of notes in a sample; and m, the number of marked notes in a sample.
-Assuming that the notes circulate freely and randomly, so that the sampled proportions of marked notes are representative of the notes circulating in the area chosen, thus the biometric approach tells us that the sample proportion of marked notes is equal to the proportion of marked notes in the whole population:
+Assuming that the notes circulate freely and randomly, so that the sampled proportions of marked notes are representative of the notes circulating in the area chosen, the biometric approach tells us that the sample proportion of marked notes is equal to the proportion of marked notes in the whole population:

 MN= mn

-Estimating a Currency Demand Function.
-This approach specifies a demand function for U.S. currency that allows for foreign shipments as well as domestic factors.
-The general assumption has been that currency demand consists of two components: a domestic component, which should be correlated with the typical determinants of money demand (GDP, Short-term interest rate); and an international component, which is driven by routine as well as crisis-related fluctuations in foreign demand for U.S. currency.
+Estimating a currency demand function: This approach specifies a demand function for U.S. currency that allows for foreign shipments as well as domestic factors.
+The general assumption has been that currency demand consists of two components: a domestic component, which should be correlated with the typical determinants of money demand (GDP, short-term interest rate); and an international component, which is driven by routine as well as crisis-related fluctuations in foreign demand for U.S. currency.

-Dias (2018) discusses the non-trivial problem of a country’s currency circulation within a monetary union, focusing on an internationally relevant currency with significant intra monetary union cash flows: the euro.
-Dias examine a set of alternatives to estimate the Euros in circulation in some Euro area countries, based on different hypothesis, techniques and data.
-Although using a structural money demand model may be useful for some countries, his conclusions suggest that allocating a proportion of the Euros estimated to circulate in the Euro area to each country is more adoption ready and could offer relatively harmonized estimates.
+Dias (2018) discusses the non-trivial problem of a country’s currency circulation within a monetary union, focusing on an internationally relevant currency with significant cash flows inside the euro area.
+He examines alternatives for estimating the amount and value of euros in circulation in certain euro area countries based on different hypotheses, techniques, and data.
+Although using a structural money demand model may be useful for some countries, his conclusions suggest that allocating a proportion of the euros estimated to circulate in the euro area to each country is more adoption-ready and could offer relatively harmonized estimates.

-Chosen methodology

-Given the data available to us, we have chosen to adopt the methodology used by the ECB to try and assess how much of the NIS cash circulates in the WBG.
-Using data published by the BOI and the PMA, we have calculated an upper bound and a lower bound and their average is our final estimate.
+Given the available data, I have adopted the methodology used by the ECB to assess how much NIS cash circulates in the WBG.
+Using data published by the BoI and the PMA, I calculated an upper and lower bound and their average represents my final estimate.